Hedwig of Sagan

 Hedwig of Sagan (Jadwiga żagańska; before 1350 – 27 March 1390) was Queen of Poland as the fourth wife of Casimir III.
 Casimir's lack of male heir spelled the end of the Piast dynasty in the Kingdom of Poland.
 After Casimir's death in 1370, she remarried Rupert I of Legnica.

 Family

-Hedwig was the third of five children born to Henry V of Iron and his wife Anna, daughter of Duke Wenceslaus of Płock.
+Hedwig was the third of five children born to Henry V the Iron and his wife Anna, daughter of Duke Wenceslaus of Płock.
 Her brothers were Henry VI the Elder, Henry VII Rumpold, Henry VIII the Sparrow, and her only sister was Anna, wife of Jan I of Racibórz.

 First marriage

 Casimir III of Poland had two daughters, Elizabeth and Cunigunde, by his first wife, Aldona of Lithuania.
 Casimir's second marriage to Adelaide of Hesse was loveless and childless; they spent most their marriage apart from each other.
 His third wife Christina Rokiczana, his mistress and a widow of a wealthy merchant, also bore no children.
 Casimir needed a son and he chose Hedwig as it would to strengthen his ties with Charles IV, Holy Roman Emperor.

 Hedwig married Casimir III of Poland around 1365.
 However, Casimir was committing bigamy as was still legally married to his second wife (it is unknown whether Christina was still alive at the time).
 Casimir forged a papal dispensation because he had a fourth-degree relation to Hedwig.
 In 1368 Pope Urban V allowed Casimir to stay with Hedwig since his marriage to Christina was invalid.
 Adelaide died in 1371.

 Casimir awaited the birth of a son.
 If no son was born then Casimir's nephew, Louis I of Hungary, would inherit the throne.
 Instead of a son, Hedwig bore three daughters: